 Gravel driveways are the most common choices for home and commercial properties.
 They are affordable, easy to maintain and create an attractive look in town and country settings by matching the predominant brick and stone colouring in the area.
 Additionally, the vast choice of texture, size and colour makes the driveways an excellent choice for resurfacing.
-Ayres Tarmacadam has a long-standing reputation in the installation and maintenance of driveways in Oxfordshire.
-The business has been in operation since 1959, so you are confident of getting the repairs and maintenance services.
-Next is an overview of its driveway services
+Ayres Tarmacadam has a long-standing reputation in the installation and maintenance of driveways.
+The business has been in operation since 1959, so you can be confident you’re getting the best repairs and maintenance services.

 Drives made of the material wear out over time, causing them to become vulnerable to weed and dirt.
 Routine maintenance helps delay the process.
 With numerous years of experience, you are confident that our professionals will conduct a thorough inspection and perform the appropriate maintenance procedures.
 If weed has already developed, they will apply a weed killer on the surface and sweep the grit back to the drive area.
 The experts will then relay the top surface, especially if it is a high-traffic area.
 They will also top up the drive with grit to remove hollows that have developed.
 This is because the weight causes the tarmac to break down and become compact.
 Additionally, the granules pick up dirt over time hence, a fresh layer restores the unique crunch underfoot.